adaltas/node-shell/src/index.coffee.md

           if main.required
             throw Error "Required main argument \"#{main.name}\"" unless params[main.name]? params
-      # If they are commands (other than help) and no arguments are provided,
-      # we default to the help action
-      if Object.keys(@config.commands).length and argv.length is index
-        argv.push 'help'
       # Start the parser
       params = parse @config, argv
       # Enrich params with default values